stfc/pam_oauth2_device/README.md

 1 The string value should have a _space separated_ list of scopes which must include `offline_access` 2 If present, the "ca\_bundle" must be a file with PEM-formatted trust anchors (CA certificates) concatenated together.
    * "ca\_path" works only with OpenSSL
-   * On the target system, use `curl -V` to see whether curl uses OpenSSL or NSS
+   * On the target system, use `curl -V` to see whether curl uses OpenSSL or NSS (or something different again)
    * If both ca\_path and ca\_bundle are present, the latter takes precedence
+   * If neither is present, a compile-time system default should apply (the default has changed with curl 7.55 using the NSS engine)
+   * curl may use a default for the unset option: i.e. if a bundle is provided, curl may use a default for the path.
+     Use the tls debug option to find out what's going on if you have trouble figuring out what's happening.
+   * *Warning*: some TLS engines may not support the bundle, some may not support the path.
+     - Both OpenSSL and NSS should support the bundle,
+	 - OpenSSL supports the path.
-   * If neither is present, a compile-time system default should apply 3 The QR code section is optional but if present, it must have the error correction level defined.
+   * Note that prior to curl 7.56, there is no sensible way for the curl client (i.e. the PAM module) to know what curl's TLS engine is (though you should still run `curl -V` by hand to check) 3 The QR code section is optional but if present, it must have the error correction level defined.
 Permitted values are 1 (low), 2 (medium), 3 (high) or -1 (disabled).
 If the section is missing, the QR code is disabled.
 4 The "${url}" above would be the URL (hostname) of your OpenID Provider.
 Its host certificate must be valid when checked against the CA bundle (see item 2)